 Equitable Services in General 3

 What are equitable services?
 3

 Which private schools are eligible to participate?
-3

 Who is responsible for determining the existence of a private school in Alaska?
 3

-Intent to Participate
+Intent to Participate 4

 What is an "Intent to Participate form?
 4

 May a school district set a deadline for private school officials to indicate their intent to participate?
-4

 Must a school district collect an affirmation of consultation if a private school indicated they do not intend to participate?
 4

-Consultation
+Consultation 4

 Who is responsible for initiating consultation?
-4

 When should consultation occur?
-4

 What topics must be discussed during the consultation process?

 What documentation of consultation must a district maintain?

-Determining Private School Share 6
+Determining Private School Share

 Title I, Part A

 Title VIII, Part F

 Providing Services in General

 Who is responsible for planning and designing equitable services?

 Where will the services take place?

-Providing Services Under Title I, Part A 7
+Providing Services Under Title I, Part A

 Which students are eligible for services under Title I, Part A?

 What are the "educationally related, objective criteria" that are used to determine eligibility?

 What types of services may districts provide for private school participants under Title I, Part A?

 Providing Services Under Title VIII, Part F

 Which students are eligible for services under Title VIII, Part F?

-A. Title I, Part C 8
+A. Title I, Part C

 B. Title II, Part A 8

 C. Title III, Part A 8

 D. Title IV, Part A 8

 What types of services may districts provide for private school participants under Title VIII, Part F?
+9

 Fiscal Considerations

 Who controls the program funds?
+9

+Can ESEA funds be used to pay stipends to private school staff who participate in services and activities funded by covered I ESEA

 programs?

-If the district chooses to REAP/transfer all its Title II, Part A and/or Title IV, Part A funds, is it still required to provide equitable
+If the district chooses to REAP/transfer all its Title II, Part A and/or Title IV, Part A funds, is it still required to provide equitable ole

 services to private schools under those programs?

-Additional Resources
+Additional Resources 9

-Appendix
+Appendix 10

 Appendix A - Acronyms

 Appendix B - Sources for Collecting Low-Income Data from Private School Students